-- Quantifiers over paths - A All: has to hold on all paths starting from the current state. - E Exists: there exists at least one path starting from the current state where holds. - In CTL, path formulas can occur only when paired with A or E, i.e. one path operator followed by a state operator.
+- Quantifiers over paths - $A \ \varphi$ AII: φ has to hold on all paths starting from the current state. - $E \ \varphi$ Exists: there exists at least one path starting from the current state where φ holds. - In CTL, path formulas can occur only when paired with A or E, i.e. one state operator followed by a path operator.